bccomputerscience/COMPB11/homework/Homework3-B.md

 ## Homework 3-B

-Conside the following line of code:
+Consider the following line of code:

 ```java
     String savannah = "Does Savannah see any bees?
 Savannah did."